volab/IoT_EPS/_1_userDoc/source/softDev.rst

 with push button.

-Possible solution : check push button at startup if a particular combination is pressed, plugs do not try to connect to wifi and mork in simple manual mode.
+Possible solution : check push button at startup if a particular combination is pressed, plugs do not try to connect to wifi and work in simple manual mode.
 In Dec 2018, push button
 added pressing plug 0 while power on the strip cause no WIFI mode (color LED FLASH in RED to confirm) This is : simpleManualMode (see above).
 To return to normal mode power off the strip